 The CMSAA has adopted a rule in which any game or event that is canceled due to inclement weather or other factors, will be done so by 1 PM the day of the game.
-It is the home teams' responsibility to make the decision and notifications.
-The effected schools and Athletic Director must be notified prior to 1 PM and email or verbal confirmation of the cancellation is mandatory.
+It is the home team's responsibility to make the decision and notifications.
+The affected schools and Athletic Director must be notified prior to 1 PM and email or verbal confirmation of the cancellation is mandatory.
 Otherwise, the game is on and can only be canceled by the game official at the field/event.

 Thank you for your cooperation.

 Our Volunteers donate their time and talents for our student athletes and for the Catholic Schools of our Diocese.

 While our Volunteers may work for nothing, that doesn't make them worthless......they are priceless to the student athletes of the CMSAA!